Everything you need to know about King Charles’s coronation concert

 When and where is the concert taking place?

-The coronation concert take place at 8pm on Sunday 7 May, ahead of Bank Holiday Monday on 8 May.
+The coronation concert take place at 8pm tonight (Sunday 7 May), ahead of the bank holiday Monday tomorrow (8 May).

 The concert will be staged on the East Lawn of Windsor Castle, marking the first time a concert has been held in the grounds.